 Again we all liked blue Camry very much, especially my wife.
 It was my wife’s main car, and since she preferred Camry, I got her replacement Camry in a week.
 The only complaint she had so far is the noise during initial acceleration, which from google it seems quite normal.
 Camry was known for its quietness, btw.
 Both Camry and Sienna were fairly reliable.
 I make sure fixing necessary wear and tear, things such as oil change, tire, wiper blades, breaks and battery.
 And some other occasional breakages: for Sienna, one recent example is the drive shaft.

 Before those 2012 Toyotas, I owned Nissan Altima 2001 (from new) and Subaru Forester 2006 (bought used from Craigslist, in 2010).
 I regret bought the Altima, at the time I liked its leather and lower price tag compared to Camry.
-But it’s almost a bit smaller than Camry, and it has more maintenance issues in the later years, also the resell value was not as great.
-Below is the email I sent to the owner of Subaru back in 2010:
+But it’s also a bit smaller than Camry, and it has more maintenance issues in the later years, also the resell value was not as great.
+Below is the email I sent to the owner of Subaru back in 2010 when I was trying to buy it:

 Minjie Xu email@example.com